Fall-Back/CSS-Mustard-Cut/README.md

 I hope to keep this repo up to date with any new 'cuts' or related techniques as and when they're developed or suggested.

-Please raise issues or any problems, ideas or 'cuts'.
+Please raise issues for any problems, ideas or 'cuts'.

 ~AK